Philippines at the 2009 SEA Games

-The Philippines participated at the 25th Southeast Asian Games held in Vientiane, Laos from 9 to 18 December 2009.
+The Philippines participated at the 25th Southeast Asian Games held in Vientiane, Laos from 9 December to 18 December 2009.

 Preparations

-So far, the Philippine team has been training locally.
-It has made plans for national athletes for the 3 remaining months before the 2009 Southeast Asian Games which is to be held in Vientiane, Laos.
-According to news, the Philippine national team lack funding form the government yet still hopes to achieve a good training program for its athletes.
-Harry Angping, the PSC Chairman, wants to send the country's athletes to China, world sports' superpower, to have an intensive training which can greatly boost the skills of the athletes especially in the sports of volleyball, diving, shooting, cycling and weightlifting.
+The Philippine team trained locally.
+It made plans for national athletes for the 3 remaining months before the 2009 Southeast Asian Games.
+According to news reports, the Philippine national team lacked funding from the government but still hoped to achieve a good training program for its athletes.
+Harry Angping, the PSC Chairman, wanted to send the country's athletes to China, a world sports superpower, to have an intensive training which could boost the skills of the athletes, especially members of the Philippine volleyball, diving, shooting, cycling and weightlifting teams.

-The country is looking after its gold and silver medallists at the latest SEAG which was held last 2007 although some of them have already retired.
+The country looked after its gold and silver medallists at the latest SEAG, which was held in 2007, although some of them had already retired.

-The country is said to have a powerhouse team in the sport of billiards and snooker which is composed of former and current world champions such as Efren Bata Reyes, Ronato Alcano, Alex Pagulayan and Rubilen Amit.
-The country is expecting to get a perfect 10 gold medal in the said sport because of its great athletes.
-Another powerhouse team in Philippine national team is swimming.
-It has been said that the swimming team is almost composed of its Olympian tankers like Miguel Molina, Ryan Arabejo, James Walsh, Daniel Coakley, Christel Simms and Erica Totten.
+The country was said to have a strong national presence in the sport of billiards and snooker, which includes former and current world champions such as Efren Reyes, Ronato Alcano, Alex Pagulayan and Rubilen Amit.
+Another powerhouse team in the Philippine national team is swimming.
+It was said that the swimming team was almost composed of its Olympian tankers like Miguel Molina, Ryan Arabejo, James Walsh, Daniel Coakley, Christel Simms and Erica Totten.

 Expectations

-The country hopes to rebound from its worst finish in SEAG last 2 years.
-The country placed sixth over-all with 42 golds, 91 silvers and 96 bronzes.
-The country is hoping to regain the over-all championship from Thailand even though it will really have a tough way.
-The country is still unsure of how many gold medals can the athletes garner since the number of athletes joining the international competition is still undetermined although some of the athletes such as Nathaniel Padilla, Shiela Mae Perez, Hidilyn Diaz, Rexel Ryan Fabriga, Willy Wang and Miguel Molina.
+The country hoped to rebound from its worst finish in SEAG the last 2 years.
+The country placed sixth overall with 42 golds, 91 silvers and 96 bronzes.
+The country hoped to regain the overall championship from Thailand, even though it really had a tough way.
+The country was at that point still unsure of how many gold medals the athletes could garner, since the number of athletes joining the international competition was still undetermined, although some of the athletes, such as Nathaniel Padilla, Shiela Mae Perez, Hidilyn Diaz, Rexel Ryan Fabriga, Willy Wang and Miguel Molina, were accounted for.

-The country will send its one of the lowest number of delegates which is 153 and officials which is 47 although this is not a final count according to POC.
-Although the number of athletes and officials to be sent in this SEAG edition is just 1/3 of the number of delegates sent in the 2007 SEAG, it is known that the Philippine team is still a powerhouse team because all of the included athletes in the list are gold and silver medalists in the 2007 SEAG and 2008 Beijing Olympians.
-The PSC promised to boost the earnings of the athletes who will get gold medals for the country at the upcoming SEAG.
+The country sent one of its lowest numbers of delegates, which was 153 and officials, which was 47, although this was not a final count according to POC..
+Still, the number of athletes and officials to be sent in this SEAG edition was just 1/3 of the number of delegates sent in the 2007 SEAG; it was known that the Philippine team was still a powerhouse team because all of the included athletes in the list were gold and silver medalists in the 2007 SEAG and 2008 Beijing Olympians.
+The PSC promised to boost the earnings of the athletes who would get gold medals for the country at the SEAG.